Bethany Hope Centre is here to support you on your education journey.

 The Learning Coach Program helps young parents continue with their education during a challenging period in their lives.
 Rather than putting their education on hold to meet the needs of a new member of the family, the Learning Coach Program shows new parents the way ahead during what can be a financially and emotionally difficult time.

-Phil Wakeford, our Learning Coach, will be very happy to meet with you to discuss your high school education goals.
-You can contact him by text or email:
+Our Learning Coach will be very happy to meet with you to discuss your high school education goals.
+You can contact them by text or email:

 613-799-2668 | email@example.com